Biden encourages parents to get their eligible children vaccinated against Covid-19: 'A day of relief and celebration' - KESQ

 ™ & © 2021 Cable News Network, Inc., a WarnerMedia Company.
 All rights reserved.

-CNN’s Jeremy Diamond, Arlette Saenz, Jason Hoffman and Maggie Fox contributed to this report.
+CNN’s Jason Hoffman, Jeremy Diamond, Arlette Saenz and Maggie Fox contributed to this report.

 Comments